Roseland · TR2

 Why Veryan is its own job.

-Conservation Area covers the village core including the round houses; AONB across the parish.
+Locally, conservation Area covers the village core including the round houses; AONB across the parish.
 Isolated dwelling policy applies strictly in the surrounding countryside.
 For architectural design specifically, parts of Veryan sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Veryan project as a TR2-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Veryan projects parish-up, not template-down — the TR2 context shapes the design from day one.
+Whether the project is on traditional cob and granite cottages in the centre or further out toward Portscatho, the architectural design response is locally tuned.

 Planning note